Our spokespeople

 Fiona is committed to ensuring that we reach every person who has a dementia diagnosis and wants our help.
 She wants to change the conversation on dementia, mainstream the rights of people affected by dementia and drive the research agenda, working tirelessly to improve care and find a cure.

 Previously, Fiona was Deputy Chief Scientific Officer for NHS England, providing leadership for the 50,000 healthcare science professionals and expert advice on science, innovation, and diagnostics.
-A passionate advocate for women in health, Fiona led the establishment of the first Women in Science and Engineering fellowship programme in the NHS.
+A passionate advocate for women in health, she led the establishment of the first Women in Science and Engineering fellowship programme in the NHS.

-Mark MacDonald, Associate Director of Evidence, Policy and Influencing
+Jennifer Keen, Associate Director of Evidence, Policy and Influencing

-She joined the Society in 2023 from the Institute of Alcohol Studies, a charity and think tank dedicated to advancing the best available evidence in the alcohol policy space.
-As part of that role she served as Communications and Advocacy Chair of the Alcohol Health Alliance, a coalition of more than 60 health organisations.
+Jennifer joined the Society in 2023 from a charity and think tank dedicated to advancing the best available evidence in alcohol policy.
+She was Chair of the Communications and Advocacy Group of the Alcohol Health Alliance, a coalition of more than 60 health organisations.

 Richard Oakley PhD, Associate Director of Research and Innovation